 ★★★★ - Rolling Stone Magazine - ‘Edwina Margaret ’Fanny’ Lumsden differentiates herself from Australian country peers with her clear-eyed, unvarnished articulation of life in the bush as it is, rather than as it was… a breath of fresh country air’.

 Fanny Lumsden is ‘a breath of fresh country air’ according to Rolling Stone Magazine and has been coined ‘Australia’s answer to Americana’ by Rhythms Magazine.
-Her brand new debut record Small Town Big Shot came in at #6 on the Country ARIA Chart, #15 on the AIR Chart and has gained critical acclaim all over, it’s no wonder ‘I love Fanny’ are the words on everyone’s lips.
-With the single Soapbox reaching #1 on the Country Music Channel for 3 weeks, a nomination for CMC New OZ Artist of the Year, a sold out Country Halls Tour and raving 4 star reviews, the Western NSW raised Fanny Lumsden has been hailed by The Australian as; ‘a rising singer songwriter turning heads’.
+Her ARIA nominated debut record Small Town Big Shot came in at #6 on the Country ARIA Chart, #15 on the AIR Chart and has gained critical acclaim all over, it’s no wonder ‘I love Fanny’ are the words on everyone’s lips.
+With the singles Soapbox and Land of Gold reaching #1 on the Country Music Channel, a nomination for CMC New OZ Artist of the Year, sold out Country Halls Tours and raving 4 star reviews, the Western NSW raised Fanny Lumsden has been hailed by The Australian as; ‘a rising singer songwriter turning heads’.

-With her own playful take on Australian Alt-Country and with a cracking band, The Thrillseekers in tow, Fanny has covered a lot of ground, selling out shows in everywhere from inner city bars, backyards and their self-produced Annual Country Halls Tour through regional NSW.
-Having played with the likes of Sara Storer, Henry Wagons, The Mcclymonts, Marlon Williams, Adam Harvey and loads more it’s no surprise they were nominated for Best Live Roots Act of the Year by AU Review in 2015.
-They have featured at festivals including Sydney Festival, Darwin Festival, Tamworth Country Music Festival, Man From Snowy River Bush festival, headlined Top Half Folk Festival and showcased at BIGSOUND 2015.
+With her own playful take on Australian Alt-Country and with a cracking band, The Thrillseekers in tow, Fanny has covered a lot of ground, selling out shows in everywhere from inner city bars, backyards and their self-produced Annual Country Halls Tour through regional New South Wales & Victoria.
+Having played with the likes of Sara Storer, Henry Wagons, The McClymonts, Marlon Williams, All Our Exes Live in Texas, Adam Harvey and loads more it’s no surprise they were nominated for Best Live Roots Act of the Year by AU Review in 2015.
+They have featured at festivals including Sydney Festival, Darwin Festival, Tamworth Country Music Festival, Man From Snowy River Bush Festival, Urban Country Music Festival, Gympie Muster Music Festival, headlined Top Half Folk Festival and showcased at BIGSOUND 2015.

-The live show is an insight into the ‘gentle rhythms of regional Australia’ presenting it the ‘way it is rather than the way it was’ (Rolling Stone) and what’s more it is exciting, inclusive and downright fun.
-Featuring Totem tennis matches, hills hoists and an overall ‘hell of a time’ Fanny is as Chris Familton put it ‘a born entertainer with a voice that swings between pop, soul and country and by surrounding herself with fine musicians (The Thrillseekers) she’s never failed to leave an imprint on an audience by way of her personality and performance.’
+The live show is an insight into the ‘gentle rhythms of regional Australia’ presenting it the ‘way it is rather than the way it was’ (Rolling Stone) and what’s more, it is exciting, inclusive and downright fun.
+Featuring totem tennis matches, hills hoists and an overall ‘hell of a time’ Fanny is as Chris Familton puts it; ‘a born entertainer with a voice that swings between pop, soul and country and by surrounding herself with fine musicians (The Thrillseekers) she’s never failed to leave an imprint on an audience by way of her personality and performance.’